Gijser/globe/README.md

 - Hovering a marker shows the event title in a floating HUD
 - Responsive design and smooth camera controls
 - Modern, modular ES module code structure
+- Field to choose how many events to show

 ## Quick Start